 When is a micro-cap stock worth buying?
 Here’s how to tell whether it’s worth buying, or whether it’s just hype—with examples of micro-cap stocks to buy (or avoid) today.

-Since launching Cabot Micro-Cap Insider last year, I regularly receive questions about which micro-cap stocks to buy and which to avoid.
+Since launching Cabot Micro-Cap Insider last year, I regularly receive questions about micro-caps that have caught investor attention.
+People naturally ask about which micro-cap stocks to buy.

 I decided to dig in to see what all the hype is about.